aiforged/docs/docs/services/scrapers/onedrive-scraping.md

   * Identifier: Optional context identifier (e.g., user or drive context) if required by your setup.
   * Share Id: The OneDrive share ID of the target folder to monitor.

-{% hint style="info" %}
+!!! info
     AIForged handles token acquisition for Microsoft Graph using a secure, modern auth flow—no passwords are stored.
 Provide the Client Id and required scopes; if your organization’s security requires it, you can also use Custom Code to inject additional parameters.
-{% endhint %}

 ***